 2.2.
 Prepare to add Neat Video to the clip

-- Click the sample clip in the Timeline to highlight it.
+- Click the sample clip in the timeline the Project window to highlight it.

 - Use the timeline controls to select a frame with large flat featureless area; the selected frame will be used for analysis in the next stages.

 - Navigate to the Effects tab in Media Pool window, then find Neat Video > Reduce Noise v4 in the list: